mosse-security/mcsi-library/docs/index.md

-# Welcome to MSCI Blog
+# Welcome to MSCI's Library

-Welcome to MSCI cyber security blog page.
-Here you will find information and resources on the latest cyber security threats and how to protect yourself from them.
-Stay up to date on the latest news and cyber domains by following MSCI blog.

-In this blog, you are going to find most up-to-date articles on cyber security industry domains such as the following:
+Mossé Cyber Security Institute (MCSI) offers an in-demand education for cyber security professionals.
+With a focus on hands-on experience, MCSI provides students with the skills they need to protect their organizations from cyber threats.

+MCSI's library is a great resource for aspiring cyber professionals.
+It contains a wealth of information on various cybersecurity topics, including penetration testing, incident response, reverse engineering, and more.
+The library is constantly updated with new resources, so it's a great place to stay up-to-date on the latest cybersecurity trends.

+## Cyber domains

+The library is organized by cyber domains in order to more easily facilitate research and information retrieval for readers.
+This organizational system enables you more readily find the resources you need on the topics you are interested in.

 :::{figure-md} rev-img
 <img src="/images/open-graphs/reverse-engineering.png" alt="reverse engineering" width="300px">